SaraEid1/SaraEid1/README.md

 <h2> Hello there! 👋 I’m Sara Mohamed 👨‍💻 </h2>
 </div>

 A distinguished recent graduate with a Bachelor of Applied Science in Computer Engineering from the University of British Columbia.
-Recognized with the Vantage One Excellence Award and consistently placed on the Dean’s Honour List, I am deeply committed to leveraging cutting-edge technologies to craft solutions that are not only impactful but also operationally efficient.
+I am deeply committed to leveraging cutting-edge technologies to develop solutions that are both impactful and operationally efficient.
+My robust education and hands-on experience have equipped me with a profound understanding of these technologies, enabling me to innovate and drive efficiency in every project I undertake.

 ## 🎓 Education
 **Bachelor of Applied Science in Computer Engineering** University of British Columbia, Vancouver, BC
-- **Honors**: Dean's Honour List, Vantage One Excellence Award Recipient
+- **Honors**: Vantage One Excellence Award Recipient, Dean's Honour List, Graduated with Distinction
 - **Graduation**: April 2024

 ## 🛠 Technical Skills
 - **Languages**: JavaScript, TypeScript, HTML, CSS, Python, Java, C++, C, PHP, SQL
-- **Frameworks/Technologies**: React, React Native, Node.js, MongoDB, Django, Azure, AWS, Docker, Android Studio, Figma
+- **Frameworks/Technologies**: React, React Native, Node.js, MongoDB, Django, Numpy, Pandas, SciKit Learn, Azure, AWS, Docker, Figma
 - **Tools**: VS Code, Git, Linux

 ## 💼 Professional Experience